3. Ground

 3.1 General Provisions

-The Surface Movement Controller (SMC) is responsible for managing aircraft movements on all aerodrome movement areas except runways and their associated taxiways.
+The Ground Movement Controller (OBBI_GND) or 'GMC' is responsible for managing aircraft movements on all aerodrome movement areas except runways and their associated taxiways.
 Departing aircraft are given pushback instructions and instructions to taxi to the runway holding points.
 Arriving aircraft are assigned a stand and instructed to taxi as appropriate.

 Runway 12R/30L is always used as a taxiway.
 It will be referred to as taxiway A in this case.